narrafy/server/README.md

-# dronic
+# Dronic - the 911 of broken hearts.
-we are building the 911 of broken hearts. a narrative assistant to help people in the first 24 hours after a breakup.
+A narrative assistant to help people in the first 24 hours after a breakup.
 To make the entire thing work.
 Clone the repo and add a .env configuration file with the following settings.

 CONVERSATION_PASSWORD=(get it from your ibm bluemix console)